 Use only unleaded gasoline.
 The use of leaded gasoline will cause severe damage to internal engine parts, such as the valves and piston rings, as well as to the exhaust system.

-Fuel tank overflow hose
+Fuel tank breather hose and overflow hose

-- 1. Clamp
+- 1. Guide

-- 2. Original position (paint mark)
+- 2. Fuel tank overflow hose

-- 3. Fuel tank overflow hose
+- 3. Canister breather hose